amckoy3/amckoy3.github.io/_posts/2018-08-06-peek-case-study.markdown

 ## Archetypes & Next Steps

-Now that we discovered stages of frustration through the employee journey map, I used the survey data to create employee archetypes.
-The goal is to use these archetypes as we begin solving for the moments of frustration in they employee journey.
+Now that we've discovered stages of frustration through the employee journey map, I used the survey data to create employee archetypes.
+The goal is to use these archetypes as we begin solving for the moments of frustration in the employee journey.

 ![Picture of Peek's home page](assets/images/Archetypes_ATT.png)
 <figcaption class="caption">Employee Archetypes</figcaption>